coinbase/staking-client-library-ts/README.md

 ## Documentation

 There are numerous examples in the [`examples directory`](./examples) to help get you started.
-For even more, refer to our [documentation website](https://docs.cdp.coinbase.com/staking/docs/welcome) for detailed definitions, API specifications, integration guides, and more!
+For even more, refer to our [documentation website](https://docs.cdp.coinbase.com/staking/docs/welcome) for detailed definitions, [API specification](https://docs.cdp.coinbase.com/staking/reference), integration guides, and more!

 ## Contributing